TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Troubleshooting/Php/Index.rst

 PHP Caches, Extension Classes etc.
 """"""""""""""""""""""""""""""""""

-There are some situations, which can cause what looks like totally illogical problems after an upgrade:
+There are some situations which can cause what appear to be totally illogical problems after an upgrade:

 - If extensions override classes in which functions have changed.
-  Solution: Try to disable all extensions and enable them one by one again until the error occurs again.
+  Solution: Try disabling all extensions and then enable them one by one until the error recurs.

-- If a PHP cache somehow fails to re-cache scripts, in particular if a change happened to a parent class overridden by a child class which was not updated.
+- If a PHP cache somehow fails to re-cache scripts: in particular, if a change happened to a parent class overridden by a child class which was not updated.
-  Solution: Remove ALL cached PHP files (for PHP- Accelerator, remove "/tmp/phpa\_\*") and restart Apache.
+  Solution: Remove ALL cached PHP files (for PHP-Accelerator, remove "/tmp/phpa\_\*") and restart Apache.